HMS Andromeda (1897): Mediterranean service

+China station and Home Fleet

 Andromeda was assigned to the China Station in 1904 and returned home three years later.

 The ship was reduced to reserve at Chatham Dockyard upon her return, but transferred to Devonport Dockyard shortly afterwards.
-In 1907 a Lieutenant Quentin Crauford (1875-1957) was authorised by the Admiralty to create an experimental radio station to broadcast to the fleet in Chatham - and this was the first wireless broadcast of music and speech for the purpose of entertainment in Britain.Andromeda was assigned to the 9th Cruiser Squadron of the new reserve Third Fleet in 1912.
+In 1907 Lieutenant Quentin Crauford was authorised by the Admiralty to create an experimental radio station to broadcast to the fleet in Chatham – and this was the first wireless broadcast of music and speech for the purpose of entertainment in Britain.Andromeda was assigned to the 9th Cruiser Squadron of the new reserve Third Fleet in 1912.
 The following year the ship was converted to a boys' training ship and renamed Powerful II on 23 September 1913.
 She was later renamed Impregnable II in November 1919 and finally, HMS Defiance on 20 January 1931, when she became part of the torpedo school.
 The ship was sold for scrap in 1956 and arrived at Burgt, Belgium, on 14 August to begin demolition.